Left Party (Sweden): 1950s

 In the 1952 parliamentary by-elections in Jämtland and Kristianstad, the party decided to withdraw its lists, in order to ensure that the Social Democrats would not lose the elections.
 The party leadership argued that communists had to make an effort to "ensure a labour majority in the Riksdag".
 Moreover, the two concerned counties were electoral districts where it was highly unlikely that any communist MP would be elected.
 However, the leftist minority within the party (led by Set Persson) saw the new line as a capitulation to the Social Democrats.

 Another issue concerned the youth league.
-The party took an initiative to create a broad-based youth movement, looking at similar developments in countries like Finland.
+The party took the initiative to create a broad-based youth movement, looking at similar developments in countries like Finland.
 In 1952, Democratic Youth (Demokratisk Ungdom [dɛmʊˈkrɑ̌ːtɪsk ˈɵ̂ŋdʊm]) was founded as a broad youth movement, parallel to the existing Young Communist League of Sweden.
-The hard-liners saw this as diluting the political character of the youth movement.
+The hard-liners saw this as diluting the political character of the movement.

-An issue of high symbolic importance was the decision of the party to promote joint May Day rallies with the Social Democrats.
-Yet another issue was the decision of the party to give financial support to the "labour press", which was essentially in the hands of the Social Democrats.
+An issue of high symbolic importance was the party's decision to promote joint May Day rallies with the Social Democrats.
+Yet another issue was the decision to give financial support to the "labour press", which was essentially in the hands of the Social Democrats.

 In March 1951, Hilding Hagberg became party chairman.

 The intra-party polemic reached its peak at the 1953 party congress.
-Persson fiercely exposed his criticism, particularly towards the new party chairman Hagberg, whom he branded as an opportunist.
+Persson fiercely expressed his criticism, particularly towards the new party chairman Hagberg, whom he branded as an opportunist.
 Persson was in turn accused of being an egoist, and of wanting to divide and damage the party.
-Criticism was delivered towards Persson by Knut Senander and Nils Holmberg, who said that Persson had to be held accountable for lack of political orientation and anti-party actions.
-Both Senander and Holmberg were considered as being part of the leftist section of the party, but on this occasion they appeared as the most firebrand defenders of the party line.
+Criticism was directed towards Persson by Knut Senander and Nils Holmberg, who said that Persson had to be held accountable for lack of political orientation and anti-party actions.
+Both Senander and Holmberg were considered as being part of the leftist faction of the party, but on this occasion they appeared as the most firebrand defenders of the party line.
 Only a handful of delegates defended Persson, and those who did clearly highlighted that they did not fully share Persson's critique of the line of the party leadership.
-In a highly emotional conclusion of the debate, Persson declared his resignation from the party in a speech to the congress.
-After his departure a purge was carried out against Persson's followers within the party, out of whom several were expelled.
+In a highly emotional conclusion to the debate, Persson declared his resignation from the SKP in a speech to the congress.
+After his departure a purge was carried out against Persson's followers within the party, of whom several were expelled.

-When Joseph Stalin died the same year, the party organized a memorial function, which was addressed by C.-H. Hermansson.
+When Joseph Stalin died the same year, the party organized a memorial, which was addressed by C.-H. Hermansson.

-When the Hungarian revolt broke out in 1956, internal party debate surged on what stand the party should take.
+When the Hungarian revolt broke out in 1956, internal party debate surged regarding the position the party should take.
 In the end, the party leadership chose to support the official Soviet line.